dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 Pipeline programming expressions often begin with a range returned from a function (an rvalue).
 Transform functions may receive their argument by reference.
 Such cases currently break the pipeline and introduce a manual temporary.
 This proposal improves the pipeline programming experience.

-Generic programming is one of D's biggest success stories and tends to work best when interfaces and expressions are orthogonal, with as few edge cases as possible .
+Generic programming is one of D's biggest success stories and tends to work best when interfaces and expressions are orthogonal, with as few edge cases as possible.
 Certain forms of meta find that `ref`-ness is a key edge case which requires special case handling and may often lead to brittle generic code to be discovered by a niche end user at some future time.

 Another high-impact case is OOP, where virtual function APIs inhibit the use of templates (ie, `auto ref`).